-Initial Review.
-The Appeal Record shall be made available to the Appeal Officer within one (1) business day of his/her appointment.
-The Appeal Officer will review the Appeal Record and determine, within three (3) business days, whether any grounds for the appeal are substantiated.
+Once the Appeal Officer has obtained any responses, the Appeal Officer will review the Appeal Record and determine, within three (3) business days, whether any grounds raised in the appeal are substantiated.
 If not, the Appeal Officer will notify both Parties of that outcome by or at the conclusion of the three (3) business days.